Gozke/java-deser-error-reproducer/Readme.md

 ## What is this?
 This is a simple maven project that illustrates that a certain object graph cannot be deserialized with 8 < JDK version.

-I constructs the graph, serializes it to a file then immediately tries to read it back.
+It constructs the graph, serializes it to a file then immediately tries to read it back.

 Note: This is a stripped down part of a large enterprise application's code base.
-Javadoc was stripped off and class names may no longer match the original.
+Javadoc was stripped off and class names may no longer match the original ones.

 ## How to run in?
 Set JAVA_HOME to the location of the JDK you want to use and run `mvn clean test`.